50 Restaurants Across the U.S. That Have Cult Followings

 NEW MEXICO: Frontier Restaurant in Albuquerque

 Don't let its college student clientele deter you from visiting—Frontier Restaurant in Albuquerque is a must-see when you visit.
-It's a casual spot that features Mexican favorites like burritos and enchiladas to southwestern takes on breakfast food, including huevos rancheros and western omelettes.
+It's a casual spot that features Mexican favorites like burritos and enchiladas to southwestern takes on breakfast food, including huevos rancheros and western omelets.
 With more than 5,300 Google reviews averaging at 4.6 stars, you know that you're bound to have a wonderful meal.

 NEW YORK: Nom Wah Tea Parlor in NYC